+The Omicron Variant was first reported to WHO from South Africa on 24 November 2021.
 In recent weeks, infections have increased steeply, coinciding with the detection of the variant.
 The first known confirmed infection was from a specimen collected on 9 November 2021.

 This variant has a large number of mutations, some of which are concerning.
 Preliminary evidence suggests an increased risk of reinfection with this variant compared to other VOCs (Variant of Concern).
 The number of cases of this variant appears to be increasing in almost all provinces in South Africa.
 Current SARS-CoV-2 PCR diagnostics continue to detect this variant.
 Several labs have indicated that one of the three target genes is not detected for one widely used PCR test (S gene dropout or S gene target failure).
 This test can therefore be used as a marker for this variant, pending sequencing confirmation.
 Using this approach, this variant has been detected at faster rates than previous surges in infection, suggesting that this variant may have a growth advantage.

+How severe is the Omicron Variant?
 It is not yet clear whether infection with Omicron Variant causes more severe disease than infections with other variants.
 Preliminary data suggests increasing hospitalization rates in South Africa, but this may be due to increasing overall numbers of people becoming infected rather than a specific infection with the Omicron Variant.